Travelling abroad with your dog or cat

 Babesiosis is spread by ticks.
 In most cases the Babesia parasite is not transmitted to the dog until the tick has been feeding for 24-48 hours.
 Treatment is based on avoiding ticks, preventing them from biting the dog, and removing them within 24 hours if they do bite the dog.

 We recommend: Avoid rough ground and forests, especially where other animals graze.
 Advantix spot-on or a Scalibor collar should be used.
 These products repel ticks and make them much less likely to attach to your dog.
-If ticks do attach they are killed by Advantix (but not by Scalibor).
-Frontline spot-on kills ticks after they attach to the dog but does not repel them.
+If ticks do attach they are killed by Advantix or Bravecto (but not by Scalibor).
+Frontline spot-on kills ticks after they attach to the dog but does not repel them and takes up to 48 hours to kill them, which may still allow transmission of disease, therefore we do not recommend the use of Frontline for this purpose.
 Do a thorough groom of your dog every day and check carefully for ticks.
 Use a tick hook to remove any ticks found as soon as possible (tick hooks are very easy to use and can be purchased at reception).

-Ehrlichiosis This disease is seen in all Mediterranean countries.
+Ehrlichiosis: This disease is seen in all Mediterranean countries.
 It often causes disease in dogs at the same time as Babesiosis because it is also transmitted by ticks.
-Ehrlichiosis is a parasite which infects the white bood cells.
+Ehrlichiosis is a parasite which infects white blood cells.
 Initially it causes a fever.
 Following this, some dogs recover completely.
 Other dogs remain infected and develop problems with their immune system and blood clotting system.
 Prevention is by preventing tick bites as for Babesiosis.

 Travelling abroad with your cat: protection against disease